 Wandsworth Arts Fringe supports the cultural life of the borough and plays an important role as a testing ground and market place for new ideas and audiences.
-It can include street performances, family workshops, exhibitions, music, dance and all things in between – taking place indoors and outdoors in all corners of the borough in theatres, pubs, empty shops, libraries, parks, high streets, galleries, cellars etc. To find out more about Wandsworth Arts Fringe and how to take part, click here.
+It can include street performances, family workshops, exhibitions, music, dance and all things in between – taking place indoors and outdoors in all corners of the borough in theatres, pubs, empty shops, libraries, parks, high streets, galleries, cellars... you name it!
+To find out more about Wandsworth Arts Fringe and how to take part visit our Get Involved page.

 Applications should demonstrate arts content and meet one or more of the following strategic priorities:

 - Opening up new spaces or venues, indoors or outdoors, for arts to take place

 - Reaching new and hard-to-reach audiences or participants

 - Developing bold work, engaged artistic practice or innovative working model

 - Strategic fit: does your project address at least one of our strategic priorities?

 - Impact: who will benefit from your project and how so?
 How will you measure it?